 While a helmet doesn’t necessarily wear out, per se, the US Consumer Product Safety Commission recommends replacing a bicycle helmet every 5-10 years, depending on use and storage conditions.
 Over time, UV light can damage the plastic casings and moisture/ drying cycles can affect the structure of the foam.

-In general, a bike helmet that’s been through a significant impact should not be reused.
+In general, a bike helmet that’s been through a significant impact should not be reused to avoid the issue of the helmet breaking in a rough impact and the user’s head becomes vulnerable to brain injuries.

 Straps and fasteners can wear out from use as well.
 Once the straps have become frayed, they might not keep the helmet in place securely during a crash.
 This can compromise safety, so a helmet with damaged straps should be repaired or replaced.
 Surface scratches typically don’t affect the functionality of a helmet, but any serious impact will deform the inner honeycomb structure and slip lining.